 - 1. Reflect academic work only. - 2.
 Acknowledge academic work / achievement that is in addition to that required by the student's program of study. - 3.
 Recognize work that conforms to an agreed upon minimum commitment of time, effort, and performance. - 4.
 Highlight the acquisition of skill / knowledge in discrete areas. - 5.
+Recognize the formal development of skills beyond those conventionally learned within a student's disciplinary program. - 6.
 Refer to agreed upon categories of academic activity.

-- 6. Recognize academic success. - 7.
-Use standardized language.
+7. Use standardized language.